Imagination Station Spring Camp 2025

 Camp drop-off and pick-up are at the Museum’s Gym Door entrance (on the opposite end of the building from the main entrance).
 A photo ID is required to sign out your camper.

-If your child is attending all day (morning and afternoon camps), they will need to bring lunch.
+If your child attends all day (morning and afternoon camps), they must bring lunch.
 There is a refrigerator and microwave available for camper use.
 After lunch, we have supervised playtime in the gym, so there is no need to pick up your camper until the end of the afternoon session.

-A snack break is provided at approximately 10 am and 3 pm every day.
+A snack break is provided at approximately 10 am and 3 pm daily.
 Your child will need to bring their own snacks and drink.
 Water will be provided.

 VERY IMPORTANT: